espocrm/documentation/docs/user-guide/emails.md

 * *Imported* – fetched from an IMAP account or imported manually;
 * *Draft* – created as a draft and not yet sent.

 When a new email comes, the system tries to recognize which record this email belongs to.
-It can link it with Account, Lead, Opportunityo, Case (and also Contact in B2C mode), etc. If it wasn't recognized, then the user can link it manually by filling in the *Parent* field.
+It can link it with Account, Lead, Opportunity, Case (and also Contact in B2C mode), etc. If it wasn't recognized, then the user can link it manually by filling in the *Parent* field.

 If an email came from a new potential client, the user can convert it to a Lead (from the top-right menu).